 entire community and runs counter to Binghamton University’s goal.

-Is there support for Binghamton University becoming tobacco free?
+Is there support for Binghamton University becoming tobacco- and smoke-free?

 The SUNY Strategic Plan includes goals for SUNY and a Healthier New York.
 According to SUNY, “the health of New Yorkers is essential to the state's economic

 success and few organizations, public or private, can address New York’s health care

 challenges as powerfully as SUNY.
 SUNY is compelled to contribute to a healthier generation